Blankll/note/aws/aws-vpc.md

   - Hybrid env
   - support both IPV4 &IPV6

-he Amazon VPC console wizard provides the following four configurations:
+the Amazon VPC console wizard provides the following four configurations:

 1. VPC with a single public subnet
 2. VPC with public and private subnets (NAT)
 3. VPC with public and private subnets and AWS Site-to-Site VPN access
 4. VPC with a private subnet only and AWS Site-to-Site VPN access

+### PrivateLink

+- Most secure & scalable way to expose a service to 1000s of VPC(own or other accounts)
+- No VPC peering, IGW, NAT, Route Table requires